hatim-the-dark-knight/pufflequack/README.md

 9. *UI/UX Inconsistencies*
 10. *Dependency Version Conflicts*

-Addressing and mitigating these potential errors and exceptions will contribute to a smoother and more reliable user experience with the Easy Dineout web app.

 ## Deployment

 The deployment was done using GitHub Actions.
-First, you need to set up a workflow similkar to the one in the .github/workflows/deploy.yml.
+- First, you need to set up a workflow similkar to the one in the .github/workflows/deploy.yml.
-Second, you need to go to *Settings*, under *Code and Automation*, click on *Pages*.
+- Second, you need to go to *Settings*, under *Code and Automation*, click on *Pages*.
 Under *Build and Deployment*, blow that *Source*, select *GitHub Actions*.

 Now , every time you push a commit, the website is updated.